Facing the notoriously cold Icelandic waters to scuba div and snorkel in Silfra

 iceland travel tips

-- For those interested in scuba diving, either get your PADI dry suit course certification before your trip or plan enough time to do it in Reykjavik (Dive.is offers courses).
-Scuba diving in a dry suit is completely different than in a wetsuit, and requires very specific and possibly life-saving skills.
-Your open water certification won’t do it.
+- If you’re into scuba diving, there are a couple of things to keep in mind.
+If you’re planning on diving in Silfra, it’s a good idea to get your PADI dry suit certification first.
+If not, plan enough time to do it in Reykjavik (Dive.is offers courses).
+Scuba diving in a dry suit is a whole different experience compared to diving in a wetsuit, and it requires some specific skills that could even be life-saving.
+Just a heads-up, your open water certification won’t necessarily cover this.

-- It is NOT recommended to attempt scuba diving or snorkelling in Silfra on your own, if you happen to be driving to Þingvellir National Park.
-Don’t think that booking with a tour company is unnecessary; they are professionals and they are familiar with the risks of diving in such cold waters.
-Don’t underestimate the dangers.
+- We really want you to have the best experience possible, so we don’t recommend trying scuba diving or snorkeling in Silfra on your own if you’re planning on driving to Þingvellir National Park.
+And please, please don’t think that booking with a tour company is unnecessary.
+They’re professionals and they know all about the risks of diving in such cold waters.
+We really want you to be safe and have the best experience possible, so please don’t underestimate the dangers.

 - Book your snorkelling trip to Silfra here, with Dive.is.